 My first collection, The Other Side of Ourselves, features fifty poems written between 2003 and 2010.
-It was published by Cormorant Books in April 2011, and went into a second printing in April 2012, and a third in January 2018.
+It was published by Cormorant Books in April 2011.
+It went into a second printing in April 2012, and a third in January 2018.
 It is currently out of print.

 The Other Side of Ourselves was the Spring 2012 selection for the Vancouver Book Club, and a poem from the book (“Summer”) was selected for inclusion in BC’s Poetry in Transit program.
 Poems from the book have also been collected in multiple anthologies, including In Fine Form: The Canadian Book of Form Poetry, Rocksalt: An Anthology of Contemporary BC Poetry, Love Me True: Writers Reflect on the Ins, Outs, Ups and Downs of Marriage, The Revolving City: 51 Poems and the Stories Behind Them, and Beyond Forgetting: Celebrating 100 Years of Al Purdy.